Your business can greatly benefit from the latest trends in the virtual workplace.

 Now let’s study the pros and cons of a virtual workforce.
 Here are the most significant benefits:

 - Low Barrier Entry — Small businesses can be built with minimal expenses.
-This can also result to a wider diversity of more inexpensive, or much better, local providers;
+This can also result in a wider diversity of more inexpensive, or much better, local providers;

 - Sustainable Growth — Scaling up your virtual workforce is faster and cheaper.
 Also, you aren’t limited to job markets within the vicinity of your office.
 This means you can hire the best talent anywhere in the world.
 Plus, you can immediately grow your teams as you won’t need to rent additional workspace, acquire new equipment or hire more employees among other time-consuming activities; and